Skip to main content

 Identify Mushrooms: Basics

-To accurately identify mushrooms we first need to get familiar with the anatomy of mushrooms.
-Therefore, to identify mushrooms quickly knowing how a mushroom looks and noticing its key features is the key so let’s have a look at some parts of mushrooms.
+To accurately identify mushrooms, we first need to get familiar with the anatomy of mushrooms.
+Therefore, to identify mushrooms quickly, knowing how a mushroom looks and noticing its key features is key, so let’s have a look at some parts of mushrooms.

 The Cap: